ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 ### Performance

-I executed the script on Macbook M1 Pro, The number of bytes were 5 and it took around 18:29 minutes.
+I executed the script on Macbook M1 Pro, The number of bytes were 5 and it took roughly from 9:28 to 18:29 minutes.

 ![cracking time](https://ahmedsherif.github.io/assets/img/posts/2/jenkins-cracking-time.png)